 I love knowing the world needs guitar players like me.

-I love knowing, playing music like this is a gift to the world.
+I love knowing that playing music like this is a gift to the world.

-I love knowing it is OK to have that much fun!
+I love knowing it is okay to have that much fun!

 I love knowing this can be just as spiritual as meditating!

 This is how what I call “The Hero Technique” began to take shape.
 I had my heroes who had accomplished exactly what I wanted to accomplish.
 I put myself in their shoes while watching a live performance of them and tapped out every contrary emotion that arose when I imagined doing this in my own life.

 Then I began affirming any positive thought that arose while I tapped.
 (This later developed into a specific formula, which I will outline in part 2 of this article so you can repeat the process.)